OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

+# WIP, Full NavServer running on a Raspberry Pi Zero W
+**Features**:
+- 2 Adafruit Bonnets
+    - One with a 132x64 oled screen, 2 push buttons, 1 switch
+    - One with the Adafruit Ultimate GPS
+- LiPo battery
+- Buttons can be used to scroll through the different displays
+- A specific combination on the button can shut down the machine.

 This example shows how to _**extend**_  the `NavServer`.

 It shows how to add features like **TWO** push-buttons, and take ownership of a screen (Nokia, SSD1306...)